The essential guide to buying a house together

 9) Buying a partner out

 Not everything lasts forever.
-A common Google search is - buying partner out of joint mortgage UK.
+A common Google search in the UK is 'buying partner out of a joint mortgage', so if you're looking into this - you're not alone!
 If your property partner wants out, you will have to take over their share of the mortgage and property at the same time.
 To do this you’ll need to remortgage and prove to your lender that you can afford to make the payments by yourself.
 You might have to need to increase your mortgage to raise money to buy out your partner’s share.

 10) Consider your options

-If you don’t want to buy with another person, you can team up with a housing association to buy house shared ownership.
-Or, Tembo's Income Boost (known in mortgage land as a JBSP mortgage) is a great option for those that need to boost their affordability- with a little help from a loved one.
+If you don’t want to buy with another person, you can team up with a housing association to buy a house through shared ownership.
+Or, Tembo's Income Boost (known in mortgage land as a JBSP mortgage) is a great option for those who need to boost their affordability - with a little help from a loved one.

 Here’s how shared ownership works: